bcgov/ols-geocoder/address-data-pipeline.md

 ||All rejected addresses and occupants are saved for QA analysis by the appropriate data authorities.|
 |Verify|Verify that the new reference address dataset is globally valid.|With the appropriate orchestration tool, an isolated batch geocoder can be preconfigured, deployed and loaded with the appropriate candidate address data for verification.
 ||Globally valid means the dataset is <br> * locality-complete (e.g. has addresses from every locality) <br> * match-correct (e.g., all test addresses geocode as expected) <br> * spatially-consistent (e.g., address locations on every block increase in the same direction as their civic numbers, blockface address ranges don't overlap and increase in the same direction), and <br>  * version-consistent (e.g. locality address counts are higher than the previous version of reference data)|
+||A data administrator should review the validation results before deployment of any new data to production
-Deploy| If validation is successful, make new reference road network and address list accessible to online and batch geocoder|Manually trigger online geocoder restart script and restart batch geocoder plugin in CPF using CPF admin application.
+Deploy| If validation is successful, make new reference road network and address list accessible to online and batch geocoders|This process can be automated but should be manually initiated.

 <a name=weaknesses></a>
 ### Weaknesses of current implementation?